schleepy/Fox/README.md

 It really isn't much more than just an easier way to consistently rename files

-It "tags" a file by appending the tag to the file name using an underscore as the seperator, allows for easier search in the file explorer.
+It "tags" a file by appending the tag to the file name using an underscore as the seperator and indexing it in the windows search, the name and indexing combined allows for easier search in the file explorer.
 &nbsp;

 ![Shell](Images/shell.png)